etayao/cse15l-lab-reports/lab3/lab3.md

 Here, `cat` is putting together the contents of both files.
 You can have more than one file used with grep, but here's 2 for space's sake.
 In addition with `less -N`, cat's readability is improved.
 The files are put together in the `less` reading space and lines are numbered as well.
 This is useful for viewing multiple files at a time, while keeping track of where you're reading, hence the line numbers.

+*Note: when using less on a directory with multiple files, type in `:n` the less directory to go the next file in the directory.*

 *Sources: [linuxize](https://linuxize.com/post/less-command-in-linux/), [makeuseof](https://www.makeuseof.com/use-less-more-and-most-linux-commands/#:~:text=Using%20the%20Default%20less%20Command&text=To%20move%20forward%20by%20a,want%20to%20go%20back%20by.), [phoenixap](https://phoenixnap.com/kb/less-command-in-linux), ChatGPT*
-# -p Flag
+# Searching for Patterns
 The `-p` option specified a search pattern to look for while opening one or more files.
 The pattern specified is highlighted and directly shows you the first occurance of that pattern.
+This makes it easy to search for a specifc word or phrase (pattern) in one or more files.

-**Example 1: patterns in one file**
+**Example 1: -p flag**

 Input:
 ```